Neural Image Space Tessellation effect: RESULTS AND COMPARISONS

 \section{RESULTS AND COMPARISONS}

-To evaluate the effectiveness of our NIST, we compare our method against a representative traditional tessellation approach.
+To evaluate the effectiveness of our NIST method, we compare our method against a representative traditional tessellation approach.
 Specifically, we use the PN-Triangles \cite{Vlachos2001CurvedPT} algorithm as implemented in Unreal Engine 4.27 as our reference.
-Our evaluation is conducted on four scenes in total: three scenes are split into disjoint training and testing sets, while the remaining scene is used exclusively for testing to assess generalization, as shown in Table \ref{tab:dataset_stats}.
+Our evaluation is conducted on four scenes, each split into disjoint training and testing sets, as shown in Table \ref{tab:dataset_stats}.
 In addition to comparisons with traditional methods, we perform a series of ablation studies to analyze the key components of our framework.
 All experiments are executed on a desktop PC equipped with an Intel i9-14900K CPU and an NVIDIA RTX 5090 GPU.